BlickLabs/Sylvie/README.md

 Afther doing this, you may need to rerun gulp.

 ## Not in this README
-If you have any problem or doubt that is not included in this file, please contact sending a message to alan@blick.mx
+If you have any problem or doubt that is not included in this file, please contact me by sending a message to alan@blick.mx